CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/featured_analysis/bps-performance.md

 - text_block:
   - title: Dropout Rate
     body: >
-      BPS's annual dropout rate for students in grades 9-12 increased slightly from 4.4% to 4.5% in the 2015-16 school year.
+      <div class="intro-text supporting-text">BPS's annual dropout rate for students in
+      grades 9-12 increased slightly from
+      4.4% to 4.5% in the 2015-16 school year.
 Previously, BPS had two consecutive years that it achieved its lowest dropout rate on record.
-In 2014, Boston’s dropout rate, a significant indicator of a school’s effectiveness, dropped below 4% for the first time in history. <blockquote>According to state guidelines, students in grades 6-12 are counted as dropouts if they leave school during the year for any reason other than transfer, graduation, death or expulsion with an option to return.</blockquote>
+In 2014, Boston’s dropout rate, a significant indicator of a school’s effectiveness, dropped below 4% for the first time in history.</div> <blockquote>According to state guidelines, students in grades 6-12 are counted as dropouts if they leave school during the year for any reason other than transfer, graduation, death or expulsion with an option to return.</blockquote>
 - text_block:
   - title: Accountability Results
     body: >
-      The <a href="http://www.doe.mass.edu/">Massachusetts Department of Elementary
+      <div class="intro-text supporting-text">The <a href="http://www.doe.mass.edu/">Massachusetts
-      and Secondary Education (DESE)</a> classifies all Massachusetts districts and schools into one of five accountability and assistance levels, with the highest performing in Level 1 and lowest performing in Level 5.
-Boston has a track record of leading struggling schools to success.
+      Department of Elementary and Secondary Education (DESE)</a> classifies all Massachusetts districts and schools into one of five accountability and assistance levels, with the highest performing in Level 1 and lowest performing in Level 5.
+Boston has a track record of leading struggling schools to success.</div>
 - text_col_2:
   - col: >
       <h5>Increasing levels</h5>